 The statutory basis for the proposed rule change is Section 6(b)(5) of the Securities Exchange Act of 1934 (the "Act"), which requires the rules of an exchange to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
-The proposed rule change also is designed to support the principles of Section 11A(a)(1)5 of the Act in that it seeks to assure fair competition among brokers and dealers and among exchange markets.
+The proposed rule change also is designed to support the principles of Section 11A(a)(1)8 of the Act in that it seeks to assure fair competition among brokers and dealers and among exchange markets.
 The Exchange believes that the proposed rule meets these requirements in that it promotes uniformity across markets concerning decisions to pause trading in a security when there are significant price movements.
-Specifically, an extension will allow the Exchange additional time to determine the efficacy of providing any additional changes to the pilot.
+The Exchange believes that the Pilot is working well, that it has been infrequently invoked during the previous months, and that the extension of the Pilot will allow the Exchange to further assess the effect of the Pilot on the market or whether other initiatives should be adopted in lieu of the current Pilot.